KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/project.md

 HTML provides your website with the underlying structure.
 We'll start with a basic HTML structure and continue with adding page content.

 {% hint style='danger' %}
-If you are borrowing a laptop from us and using Cloud 9, please skip to the Cloud 9 section below!
+If you are using a Chromebook, please skip to the Chromebook Only section below!
 {% endhint %}

 ## Part 1: HTML Page Structure